InternetMaximalism/mining-message/message2.md

 >but it is obvious that after INTMAX reaches TGE

 The ERC20 is not transferable now.
 We don't think that it's TGE in a legal sence.
+It's a point now.

 >many crypto critics will discover and condemn this opaque system
 >The INTMAX team should seriously respond to the criticisms and questions from us, the supportive early adopters, and prepare for real criticism.